Is It Normal For My Puppy To Have Soft Stools Or Diarrhea?

 Abdominal Pain or Discomfort

 Puppies with soft stools or diarrhea may exhibit signs of abdominal pain or discomfort.
 They may cry, whine, or exhibit restlessness.
-Observe your puppy's closely and consult your veterinarian if you suspect they are in pain.
+Observe your puppy's behavior closely and consult your veterinarian if you suspect they are in pain.

 Weight Loss or Poor Weight Gain